arjungulzzz/ErrorAnalysis/backend-sql-queries.md

 ```
 The `totalCount` in the response should be populated with the `total_count` value from the query result.

-##### 2. Drill-Down Log Fetch (Expanding a Group)
+##### **2. Drill-Down Log Fetch (Expanding a Group)**
 This request fetches logs for a specific group.
-The `filters` object will contain additional key-value pairs corresponding to the expanded group's path.
-The backend **must add these to the `WHERE` clause**.
+The only difference from a general fetch is that the `filters` object will contain **additional key-value pairs** corresponding to the expanded group's path.
+The backend logic is the same: simply add all provided filters to the `WHERE` clause.

 ```sql
 -- Request filters might be: { "host_name": "server-alpha-01", "error_number": "500" }